 And then the Internet got going, and sites like YouTube and Netflix now allows you to watch any cartoon you want on demand.
 Seriously, what an awesome time to be a cartoon fan!
 Now, since I am a huge cartoon fan, I decided to start a social media page dedicated to cartoons!

-National Cartoon Day will be celebrated on the first Friday every December.
+National Cartoon Day will be celebrated every December 2nd.
 Why that date you ask?
 Because it’s in between the two major holidays, it’s cold outside so that means people are inside, and come on, people tend to think about cartoons more during the Christmas season, we love those animated Christmas specials!
 National Cartoon Day will celebrate all forms of cartoons and animation.
 From the cartoons you see on TV or on the Internet, cartoons in the movies, political and editorial cartoons, people who create fanart, animation in books including comic books, and pretty much anything animated.

 Categories: Animation Stuff